iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 > Unable to confirm the status of your item We have not attempted to deliver your item yet please try again later.
 So it only tracks deliveries made?
 Sssuuuupppppeeeerrrrr useful<br> :date: __2021-05-11 19:23:54__

-> PayPal payment no longer working.
-Logging out removes your sending history.
-(So you can't access labels or get proof of postage on items sent).
-No reply yet to my support requests by email.
-Have to fill in my details every time I send items.<br> :date: __2021-05-10 12:48:29__

-> Can't sign up can't get my parcel redelivered no use I had to ring up a expensive phone number in order to get mail delivered the lazy post man yet again didn't ring my door bell<br> :date: __2021-05-07 23:36:05__

-> postie didn't ring my buzzer, i have been in all day, not happy at all<br> :date: __2021-05-07 15:36:10__

 #### 1-star reviews